yizhong187/ip/docs/README.md

 ## Saving and Editing Data

 - **Data is saved automatically** after every command that modifies the task list.
-- Data is stored in a file `casper.txt` in the application's `/data` directory.
+- Data is stored in a file `casper.txt` in the application's root directory.
 - You can manually edit the `casper.txt` file, but be cautious as incorrect formats can lead to errors or data loss.